1. What is smoke-testing and why is it happening?

 *If there is smoke in your home and you are not sure if it is due to these tests, please call 911.*

-To prevent false alarms, the Gibsons Volunteer Regional District Fire Department has been notified of this smoke-testing work.
+To prevent false alarms, the Gibsons Volunteer Regional District Fire Department is notified of any smoke-testing work.

 7. Is there anything else I should know?